mplesser/azcam/docs/docs/programming.md

   * *keyring*

 ## Versioning
-Because Azcam consists of many different modules and plugins, there is no single version number or date which uniquely identifies all the code.
+Because Azcam consists of many different modules and extensions, there is no single version number or date which uniquely identifies all the code.
+Version numbers are available from the [PyPI releases](https://pypi.org/search/?q=azcam) or [github repositories](https://github.com/mplesser).

 ## Conventions
 Modules (files), objects (such as *controller*), command names (methods) and attributes (parameters) are all lowercase.